Kajal454/Kajal454/README.md

 ### :woman_technologist: About Me
 - 👩🏻‍💻 Pronouns: She/Her
-- 💼 I’m currently Doing <strong>Python Development</strong>
+- 💼 I’m currently Doing <strong>JAVA Development</strong>
-- 📋 I've previously intern as a Web developer at Bitlanz_tech.
+- 📋 I've previously intern as a Software developer intern at Veras Retail.
-- 🎒 I've done almost 2-3 internships in frontend primarily.
+- 🎒 I've done almost 2-3 internships in backend primarily.
 - 👩🏻‍🏫 I love to share my knowledge
 - 🧭 I love exploring and working both in frontend and Data related technologys.
 - 🎭 I love speaking at events and connecting with people.